Abjad/abjad/abjad/docs/source/reference_manual/scores/index.rst

    >>> score.name = 'Example Score'

-Score names appear in LilyPond input:
+Score names appear in LilyPond input but not in notational output:

 ::